What is pain?

 When danger messages are repeatedly sent to your spinal cord, it ‘increases the volume’ of these messages before sending them to the brain.
 When your brain receives these louder messages, it’s more likely to produce pain.

 Once your nervous system becomes overprotective, anything can set it off – even thoughts.

-But you can try different things to change your thoughts about pain.
+But you can try different things to change your thoughts about your pain.
 For example, you can remind yourself that pain flares do not necessarily mean your condition is getting worse, and you can try to move normally.
-When you continue with activities you enjoy, your body releases feel-good chemicals (endorphins) that can improve your mood and reduce your body’s response to pain.
-This mindset will help you to feel more in control of your pain.
-It may also reduce your pain.
+When you continue with activities you enjoy, your body releases feel-good chemicals (endorphins).
+These can improve your mood and reduce your body’s response to pain.

 You don’t have to do this alone.
 Work with your healthcare team to develop a plan that’s right for you.